KustoszApp/docs/source/basic-usage.md

 ### From the machine where Kustosz is installed

-This method doesn't require any setup, but can be exercised only on machine where Kustosz is installed:
+This method doesn't require any setup, but can only be exercised on a machine where Kustosz is installed:

 ```
 kustosz-manager add_entry --link 'http://URL_OF_WEB_PAGE'